Embedding on Website

 Troubleshooting

 • Chat not appearing?
-Check that the Assistant ID is correct and the assistant is a public type.
+Check that the Assistant ID is correct and that the assistant is a public type.